In a nutshell

-- If you meet the requirements of either the Physical Presence Test or the Bona Fide Residence Test, you are given an exemption (code “C” on Form 8965) even if you do not claim the Foreign Earned Income Exclusion.
+- If you met the requirements of either the Physical Presence Test or the Bona Fide Residence Test, you were given an exemption (code “C” on Form 8965 through 2017; checkbox on Form 1040 for 2018) even if you did not claim the Foreign Earned Income Exclusion.
 (See here for an explanation of these tests.)

-- If you are covered by group health insurance from a foreign employer, you are treated as having Minimum Essential Coverage (MEC).
+- If you were covered by group health insurance from a foreign employer, you were treated as having Minimum Essential Coverage (MEC).

-- Coverage you purchase directly from a foreign health insurance company or provided by a foreign government do NOT qualify as Minimum Essential Coverage unless the US Dept. of Health and Human Services (HHS) have recognized them.
+- Coverage you purchased directly from a foreign health insurance company or provided by a foreign government did NOT qualify as Minimum Essential Coverage unless the US Dept. of Health and Human Services (HHS) recognized them.
 You can research this further here.

-If you do not meet the requirements, then you must obtain Minimum Essential Coverage or else be charged a Shared Responsibility Payment.
+If you did not meet the requirements through 2018, then you needed to obtain Minimum Essential Coverage or else pay a Shared Responsibility Payment.

 If you obtain health insurance through the federal or state exchanges, you will receive Form 1095-A in January reporting various details about your coverage costs and any subsidy you received.
 If you obtain health insurance through your employer, you should receive Form 1095-B or 1095-C in January.
 If you receive one or more of these forms, be sure to include that along with your other tax prep documentation.
 If you do not receive a 1095 form, please provide other documentation of your health insurance coverage, such as a copy of your insurance cards.

 Shared Responsibility Payments and Premium Tax Credits are calculated on a monthly basis.
 If your situation changed during the year, we will need to examine your status for each month separately.

 - The Shared Responsibility Payment for 2018 is the greater of (a) $695 per adult and $347.50 per child, up to $2,085, or (b) 2.5% of your household income that is above your filing threshold.
 The maximum cannot be more than the national average for a Bronze level Marketplace health plan.
-Starting with the 2019 tax year, there will no longer be a Shared Responsibility Payment.
+Starting with the 2019 tax year, there is no longer a Shared Responsibility Payment.